TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Template/Index.rst

          If you specify properties (uppercase) these will match HTML tags and specify alternative paths for them.
 See example below.

-         If the property is named "style" it will set alternative path for the "url()" wrapper that may be in <style> sections.
+         If the property is named "style", it will set an alternative path for the "url()" wrapper that may be in <style> sections.

          **Example:** ::